stiglers-eponym/BeamerPresenter/INSTALL.md

 ```

-## Choosing MuPDF or Poppler
+## Choosing the PDF engine
-When installing BeamerPresenter you need to choose either MuPDF or Poppler as PDF engine.
-Here is my personal opinion that might help you with the decision.
+When installing BeamerPresenter you need to choose a PDF engine from MuPDF, Poppler, and Qt PDF.
+Enabling multiple PDF engines at compile time is also possible with some limitations (see below).

+* Qt PDF only supports a small subset of the features available with Poppler and MuPDF.
+Missing features include links, page labels, document outline, slide transitions, videos, and sounds.
+* Compiling with Qt PDF can be simpler because you do not need any external libraries besides Qt.
+Qt PDF is only available in Qt >= 5.10 (for Qt 5) or Qt >= 6.3 (for Qt 6).
-* MuPDF produces a much larger package size: 37MB instead of 1.3MB in Arch Linux in default configuration
+* MuPDF produces a much larger package size compared to Poppler: 37MB instead of 1.3MB in Arch Linux in default configuration
     * MuPDF is statically linked
     * MuPDF contains about 30MB of fonts that end up in the executable by default
     * Most built-in fonts can be excluded from MuPDF, shrinking the executable from 37MB to 6.5MB (or even smaller: compile MuPDF with `XCFLAGS+=' -DTOFU -DTOFU_CJK -DTOFU_SIL -DFZ_ENABLE_JS=0'`).
-* MuPDF may have better performance.
-* My impression is that in most cases MuPDF produces slightly better-looking slides than Poppler.
+* My impression is that in most cases MuPDF produces better-looking slides than Poppler.
 But this may depend on the presentation, the fonts, the resolution, ...
-* Enabling both PDF engines is not recommended, because it can lead to program crashes when using Poppler for some documents.
+* Enabling both Poppler and MuPDF at compile time is not recommended, because it can lead to program crashes when using Poppler for some documents.
 * Some features are only supported by Poppler and not by MuPDF.
 These features include most link types like action links and sound links.
-For example, the command `\sound{title}{filename}` in LaTeX beamer's multimedia package will only work with Poppler (workaround: use `\movie` instead of `\sound`).
+For example, the command `\sound{title}{filename}` in LaTeX beamer's multimedia package will only work with Poppler (workaround for MuPDF: use `\movie` instead of `\sound`).
-* Integrating MuPDF in BeamerPresenter requires much more code than integrating Poppler, which might also lead to more bugs.
+* Integrating MuPDF in BeamerPresenter requires much more code than integrating Poppler or Qt PDF, which might also lead to more bugs.

 ## General requirements